 Diamond Gets Spooky for Boyertown’s Halloween Parade

 Diamond’s Boyertown branch, along with other employees, participated in the 2019 Boyertown Halloween Parade.
 For the very first time, Diamond won first place in the commercial category for their “Stranger Things” inspired Halloween float.
-It’s safe to say that Team Diamond defeated the Demogorgan.
+It’s safe to say that Team Diamond defeated the Demogorgon.

-Above/right: Boyertown’s first-place halloween parade float.
+Above/right: Boyertown’s first-place Halloween parade float.

 Tower Health Reading Hospital Branch Takes Part in Gwen’s Closet